Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: Numerical experiments

-Our code and its documentation are available online at \url{http://www.kernel-operations.io/monaco/}.
-All our experiments can be run on Google Colaboratory (\url{colab.research.google.com}) with a GPU within a few seconds to a few minutes, depending on the method and number of independent runs.
-We note that MoKA-KIDS is a slightly heavier method, as it relies on the Richardson-Lucy iterations to optimise the deconvolution weights.
-We also note that unlike our Markovian methods, the memory cost of SAIS significantly increases with the number of iterations -- to the best of our knowledge, no procedure has yet been proposed to remove particles with time.
-We have not implemented the batch sampler as proposed in \cite{delyon2019adaptive}, as the computation time is not a problem with our fast GPU implementation.
+For the competitors, we consider the three following algorithms. \begin{itemize} \item As a baseline, we include a parallel implementation of Metropolis-Hastings (named PMH in the following) with a number of parallel runs that is equal to the number of particles in CMC and its variants. \item The Safe Adaptive Importance sampling (SAIS) algorithm from \cite{delyon2019adaptive}, which is one of the state-of-the-art importance sampling based methods.
+It is detailed in Section \ref{sec:linksis}.
+We note that unlike all the other Markovian methods, the memory and computational cost of SAIS significantly increases with the number of iterations since the number of particles is not constant -- to the best of our knowledge, no procedure has yet been proposed to remove particles with time.
+We have implemented the so-called mini-batch version as proposed in \cite{delyon2019adaptive} but without the sub-sampling procedure since the computation time is not a problem with our fast GPU implementation.
+The parameters (in particular the kernel sequence and mixing weights) are chosen according to the recommendation of the authors as detailed in Section \ref{sec:linksis}. \item A simple (non-adaptive) Sequential Monte Carlo algorithm as described in Section \ref{sec:smc} with a linear tempering scheme for the potentials and a simple Metropolis-Hastings mutation kernel. \end{itemize}

+We emphasize the fact that in our implementation, all the methods, including PMH and SMC which have a linear complexity in $N$, are parallelized on a GPU using PyTorch \cite{pytorch} and KeOps \cite{keops}.
+All the methods are therefore comparable in terms of computation time.